fredpdavis/oshealab_genomic_scripts/README.md

 #### 3.2.1 Get FASTQ sequence files

-For testing, I provide four small fastq files-- you can delete if you want.
+For testing, I provide four small fastq files -- you can delete these if you want.

 ```
 shell> ls data/fastq/test